googlesamples/easypermissions/README.md

 }
 ```

 Rationale callbacks don't necessarily imply permission changes.
-To check for those, see the EasyPermissions.PermissionCallbacks.
+To check for those, see the `EasyPermissions.RationaleCallbacks`.

 ## LICENSE